gneissone/connect-unavco-elasticsearch/README.md

 The ingest scripts will push a customized mapping during the publish phase if --mapping is specified with a path to the mapping file.

 Mapping files may contain references to custom analyzers, which tell Elasticsearch how to index text.
-The person.json map requires a 'sort' type, which has been set up at Connect UNAVCO to use the [ICU analyzer](https://github.com/elastic/elasticsearch-analysis-icu).
-1. Install the plugin following instructions on the ICU analyzer GitHub page
+Installing custom analyzers is easy in Elasticsearch 5.
+To install the ICU analyzer plugin used in some mappings, simply navigate to your Elasticsearch home directory and run `bin/elasticsearch-plugin install analysis-icu`

+To register additional analyzers defined in config/settings.json:
-2. Close the index with `curl -XPOST 'localhost:9200/unavco/_close'`
+1. Close the index with `curl -XPOST 'localhost:9200/unavco/_close'`
-3. Import the analyzer settings located in config/settings.json with `curl -XPUT 'localhost:9200/unavco/_settings?pretty' --data-binary @config/settings.json`
+2. Import the analyzer settings located in config/settings.json with `curl -XPUT 'localhost:9200/unavco/_settings?pretty' --data-binary @config/settings.json`
-4. Re-open the index with `curl -XPOST 'localhost:9200/unavco/_open'`
+3. Re-open the index with `curl -XPOST 'localhost:9200/unavco/_open'`

-Likewise, the publication.json mapping file references a 'folding' analyzer, which is also defined in settings.json.
+The publication.json mapping file references a 'folding' analyzer, which is also defined in settings.json.
 The asciifolding filter it uses is built into elasticsearch already.

 ### Setting up the faceted browser